bahmutov/next-update/docs/use.md

     * install new versions of the desired modules using standard `npm i dependency@version --save`
 * You can use custom test command, for example `next-update -t "grunt test"`
     * `npm test` is used by default.

-### 3<sup>rd</sup> party libraries

-* [lo-dash](https://github.com/bestiejs/lodash) is used throught the code to deal with collections.
-* [check-types](https://github.com/philbooth/check-types.js) is used to verify arguments through out the code.
-* [optimist](https://github.com/substack/node-optimist) is used to process command line arguments.
-* [request](https://npmjs.org/package/request) is used to fetch NPM registry information.
-* [semver](https://npmjs.org/package/semver) is used to compare module version numbers.
-* [q](https://npmjs.org/package/q) library is used to handle promises.
-While developing this tool, I quickly ran into problems managing the asynchronous nature of fetching information, installing multiple modules, testing, etc. At first I used [async](https://npmjs.org/package/async), but it was still too complex.
-Using promises allowed to cut the program's code and the complexity to very manageable level.
-* [cli-color](https://npmjs.org/package/cli-color) prints colored text to the terminal.

-## MIT License

-Copyright (c) 2014 Gleb Bahmutov

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following
-conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.